duyayun1/duyayun1.github.io/content/en/author/YayunDu/_index.md

 +++

 Hello, welcome to Yayun(Daisy) Du's website.
 I am a postdoc at Querrey Simpson Institute for Bioelectronics at Northwestern University, supervised by Prof. John Rogers.
-My future lab vision is safe, comfortable, and effficient human robot interaction.
+My future lab vision is safe, comfortable, and efficient human robot interaction.
 Born and raised in a Chinese rural village, I have been thinking about freeing labor with my parents being farmers.
 To this end, I chose robotics design and control as my research subject.
 As an interdisciplinary field, my robotic research involves system design (rigid/flexible PCB board design included), control, artificial intelligence, deep learning, reinforcement learning, and physics-based machine learning-assisted mechanics analysis.

 ---
 What I am doing Now?

 - In the tenure-track faculty job hunt.

-Update 03/09/2024
+Update 03/08/2024